 Aroma: The smell of a wine, often used interchangeably with bouquet.
 The term is generally applied to the fruit-based impressions of a young wine, while bouquet is reserved for more aged wines.

-Balanced: A wine in which all its components (acidity, alcohol, fruity quality, tannins, sugar, extract, and other characteristics) are in harmony, and none masks the other.
+Balanced: A wine in which all its components (acidity, alcohol, fruit, tannins, sugar, extract, and other characteristics) are in harmony, and none masks the other.

 Body: The weighty feeling in the mouth due to the wines alcoholic content and its extracts.
 Wines are considered light, medium, or full-bodied.

-Bouquet: The layers of smells and odors in a wine.
+Bouquet: The layers of smells and odors in older wines

 Brettanomyces (Brett): A rogue yeast that can affect the taste and smell of wine.
 It is very difficult to get rid of once it has infected the wine making surfaces.
 The odors range from a barnyard to band-aids.
 In small amounts, however, these smells can add interest to the wine.

 Color: The color of a wine can reveal information about its style and age.
 Generally a pale white wine will be fairly light, dry, and dominated by fruit or floral characteristics.
 A more intensely-yellow with golden or amber hues, will be richer with oak and spices from bottle aging.
 A light-colored red wine generally has less tannins, body and alcohol content than dark wines.
 Our reviews generally use variations of the five colors shown here.

 Complex: A wine that is multi-layered in flavors and aromas.
 Each sip brings another flavor and reveals another nuance.
 Good wines are usually complex, great wines even more so.